Why Diabetes Risk Can Increase At Menopause

 The fluctuation in your hormones is irregular and erratic through menopause and can cause problems with increased diabetes risk, or with diabetes management if already diagnosed.

-One thing that is common for most women at menopause is that they put on weight and apart from a genetic predisposition, is one of the biggest risk factors for diabete.
+One thing that is common for most women at menopause is that they put on weight and, apart from a genetic predisposition, is one of the biggest risk factors for diabetes.

 Given that, and for its many other benefits, watching your weight is a sensible precaution at menopause to reduce your risk for many health conditions.